AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

    +++

 1. (Optional) You can add custom metadata to your schema.
 This allows you to include additional, user-defined metadata that can be customized for specific needs or contexts.
 This flexibility is useful in scenarios where existing schemas do not cover desired data points.
+(You can also work with custom metadata with Media Edge APIs.
+For more information, see [Create custom metadata with Media Edge APIs](https://developer.adobe.com/cja-apis/docs/endpoints/media-edge/custom-metadata/).)

    +++ Expand here to view instructions on how to add custom metadata to your schema.